betatim/lhcb-voting/README.md

 to verify the election and compute the result.

-# Counting the Votes
+# Counting Votes

 Once the election has finished, download the results spreadsheet as CSV from Google Drive and name it `election.csv`.
 Place it in the directory together with `verify_election.py` and `valid_tokens.txt`.

+You shoud publish both `election.csv` and `valid_tokens.txt`in a place accessible to all participants.
+This will allow them to verify that their vote was recorded correctly and thereby verify the outcome of the election.

 To count the votes run `verify_election.py`.
 It will print the winner of each round, as well as the overall winner.

 It will perform at most 50 rounds of elimination and stop if there is no winner by that time.

+# A Voters Guide

+You will receive an email with instructions.
+Follow them.
+Protect your token, if someone else obtains a copy they can cast votes in your name.
+They can also reveal how you voted once the election has ended.

+You should obtain a copy of `election.csv` and `valid_tokens.txt` once polling has ended.
+Use them to verify that your vote was recorded correctly.
+You can compute the outcome of the election yourself with that information, doing this will increase the credibility of the election.
+See "Counting Votes" for how to do this.

 # Technical Details